mobindaraie/Sandbox-Automation/readme.md

 Following the best practices in, [Cloud Adoption Framework](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/considerations/sandbox-environments), a sandbox is an isolated environment where you can test and experiment without affecting other environments, like production, development, or user acceptance testing (UAT) environments.

 ## Description
 This project provides a set of resources to help users manage lifecycles of Azure sandbox subscriptions.
-The resources are designed to be deployed to a management subscription and can be used clean up and delete sandbox subscriptions upon expiry.
+The resources are designed to be deployed to an enterprise-scaled zone sandbox management group.
+The aim of the resources is to clean up and delete sandbox subscriptions upon expiry.

 ## Table of Contents